casomarr/42-MiniRT/README.md

 ## Usage
 - In the "scene" folder, each .rt file describes the elements of the 3D scene to be rendered.
 Each line in the file specifies an object, light, camera, or configuration parameter.
-- Each line starts with an identifier followed by parameters.
 - The file must include exactly one camera (C) and one ambient light (A).
-- Output : the program generates a PNG image of the rendered scene.
+- Each line starts with an identifier followed by parameters:

 	- Camera (C):
 	  	- coordinates of the position of the camera